-Colorado Highway Crash: Fiery 28-Vehicle Pileup Closes I-70 Near Denver
+Colorado Highway Crash: Multiple People Killed In Fiery 28-Vehicle Pileup Near Denver

 Images from the scene showed a blooming cloud of black smoke hanging over the road.
 In the struggle to get water to the crash site and combat the flames, a group of nearby residents helped firefighters carry a long fire hose to a hydrant in an apartment complex.

-Soon after the crash, videos circulated online showing what witnesses say was the semi in question, barreling down the highway at speeds as high as 80 mph and possibly out of control, moments before the crash.
+Soon after the crash, a video circulated online showing what witnesses said was the semi in question, barreling down the highway at speeds as high as 80 mph, just before the crash.

+That video was filmed by Joshua McCutchen — who was taping a segment for his YouTube channel during the slowdown, when the truck sped past.
+McCutchen also spoke to a local man who said he rushed to help those in the crash after seeing it unfold.

+Advisory: the video includes profanity and scenes (from a distance) of the crash's immediate aftermath.

-In a news briefing near the scene last night, Countryman said the police have seen those videos, adding, "if the driver's out of control, that's certainly a big concern that we have.
+In a news briefing near the scene last night, Countryman said police had seen those videos, adding, "If the driver's out of control, that's certainly a big concern that we have.
 The question is, why is he out of control?"

 In an update Friday morning, Countryman said the police have probable cause to believe the driver was at fault.
-He added that there was no evidence that the driver was under the influence of either drugs or alcohol.
+He added that there was no evidence that the driver was under the influence of drugs or alcohol.

 Investigators are working to examine the mechanical condition of the driver's semi, Countryman said.